Bioconductor/bioconductor.org/content/help/mailing-list.md

 <a name="bioconductor"></a>
 ### bioconductor ###

-This mailing list is for announcements about the development of Bioconductor and the availability of new code, questions and answers about problems and solutions using Bioconductor, enhancements and patches to the source code and documentation of Bioconductor, as well
+This mailing list is for announcements about Bioconductor and the availability of new code, questions and answers about problems and solutions using Bioconductor, enhancements and patches to the source code and documentation of Bioconductor, as well